-On December 1, 2022, Bangna Asset Co., Ltd., a company and the Company have entered into an agreement to transfer the right for borrowings repayment of the Company in the amount of Baht 42.00 million including interest payables in the amount of Baht 3.64 million, totaling of Baht 45.64 million of Bangna Asset Co., Ltd. to such company.
+On December 1, 2022, Bangna Asset Co., Ltd., which is a related party, a company and the Company have entered into an agreement to transfer the right for borrowings repayment of the Company in the amount of Baht 42.00 million including interest payables in the amount of Baht 3.64 million, totaling of Baht 45.64 million of Bangna Asset Co., Ltd. to such company.
 The Company had issued new promissory note which due for repayment within November 30, 2024, with interest rate of 7.00% per annum.
 Therefore, the Company recorded transfer of long-term borrowings from a related party to other long-term borrowings.
+However, the Company has repaid such other long-term loan in full in July 2023.